MalcolmPereira/clientcert/ReadMe.md

 **NOTE!!!!:**

-We are genrating are storing TLS material in a source code repo, you will never do this in a real production setup, since this is just a simple walkthrough and tls material is throw away with no real usage or implications, I am proceeding this route.
+We are genrating are storing TLS artifacts in a source code repo, you will never do this in a real production setup, since this is just a simple walkthrough and trust material is throw away with no real usage or implications, I am proceeding this route.
 Please do not commit TLS keys or secrets in production set up.

 ### 1. Generate Root CA TLS material

 Generate ca using cfssl, CA certificate definitions are in the tls/ca/malcolm_io_ca.json file.
-We generate CA Certificate and then use that to sign server certificate and client certificates.
+We generate CA certificate and then use that to sign server certificate and client certificates.

 ```bash
 cfssl gencert -initca tls/ca/malcolm_io_ca.json | cfssljson -bare tls/ca/malcolm_io_ca